influxdata/telegraf/plugins/processors/ifname/README.md

   ## stay in order set this to true.  keeping the metrics ordered may
   ## be slightly slower
   # ordered = false

+  ## cache_ttl is the amount of time interface names are cached for a
+  ## given agent.
+After this period elapses if names are needed they
+  ## will be retrieved again.
+  # cache_ttl = "8h"
 ```

 ### Example processing: